 Students on both F-1 and J-1 visas may apply to other colleges or universities to continue their education in the United States after completion of their studies at Mount Holyoke, or to transfer.
 In either case, you should notify Jenny Medina in the McCulloch Center for Global Initiatives, who will inform you of the procedures to be followed in your particular case.

 You may leave and re-enter the United States as many times as you wish during your stay at Mount Holyoke as long as you have:

 - A valid multiple entry visa

-- An I-20 form signed on page three, or DS-2019 form, signed at the bottom right-hand corner, after your initial enrollment at Mount Holyoke, by Jenny Medina or Donna Van Handle, and
+- An I-20 form signed on page two, or DS-2019 form, signed at the bottom right-hand corner, after your initial enrollment at Mount Holyoke, by Jenny Medina or Donna Van Handle, and

 - A valid passport

 We also recommend that students carry with them a current copy of their Mount Holyoke transcript and any financial documentation (such as the Certification of Finances).

 Remember that each time you leave the United States, you must have an I-20 or DS-2019 to return (this applies to summers, college vacations, weekend trips to Canada, etc.).
-When you are planning a trip outside the US, be sure that Jenny or Donna has signed page three of your I-20 form within the current semester.
+When you are planning a trip outside the US, be sure that Jenny or Donna has signed page two of your I-20 form within the current semester.
 (Students on the J-1 visa need to have the DS-2019 signed only once each year after their arrival.)
 If your visa expires or you have a single entry visa, you will need to get a new one to re-enter only if you leave the US; in this case, consult with the McCulloch Center about your visa application.